remyogasawara/CSE-12/Lab5/README.txt

 -----------
 DESCRIPTION

-In this lab, we implement functions that perform some primitive graphics operations on a small simulated display.
-These functions allow users to change the background color of the display and draw horizontal and vertical lines on the display.
+In this lab, we implement macros and functions that perform some primitive graphics operations on a small simulated display.
+These functions allow users to change the background color of the display, draw and retrieve pixels, draw horizontal and vertical lines on the display, and draw crosshairs.

 -----------
 FILES

 Lab5.asm
 This file includes the pseudocode and written code.

-lab4_w21_test.asm
-This file includes test cases for each of the subroutines.

 -----------
 INSTRUCTIONS